Burning feet syndrome: Causes

 Burning feet syndrome can be inherited, or it can be caused by pressure being put on the nerves.
-Links also exist between this syndrome and diseases such as hypothyroidism, diabetes mellitus, and rheumatoid arthritis; links are also believed to exist between this syndrome and Zinc deficiency.
+Links also exist between this syndrome and diseases such as hypothyroidism, diabetes mellitus, and rheumatoid arthritis; links are also believed to exist between this syndrome and zinc deficiency.
 It is also linked to vitamin B (specifically pantothenic acid) deficiencies and kidney failure.
 It is suspected to be related to or a small fiber neuropathy.

 Diagnosis

 Diagnosis is mainly clinical.
 Symptoms are burning sensation in soles, sometime ankles and legs in many patients.
 Tingling sensation and pin prick sensations are also common.
 Sweating of legs and soles is seen.
 In some case hypertrophy of one of the legs is seen mainly in tropical region where external temperature is also higher.

 Eponym

-Termed Grierson-Gopalan syndrome after Coluthur Gopalan and J. Grierson.
+The condition is termed Grierson–Gopalan syndrome after Coluthur Gopalan and J. Grierson.